List of German supercentenarians: Biographies

+Augusta Holtz

+Augusta Holtz (3 August 1871 – 21 October 1986) was born in Czarnikau, today in Poland.
+In 1873 her family emigrated to the United States, where her father had a farm in Troy, Illinois.
+After the 12 October 1983 she was the oldest living person in the world and from 14 May 1985 to 11 May 1990 she held the record for the longest verified age span.
+She was the first recorded person to reach the age of 114 and 115, as well as the first person to reach the mark of one million lived hours, which she achieved on the first of September 1985.
+She died at the age of 115 years and 79 days in the St. Sophia Geriatric Center in Florissant, Missouri.

 Maria Laqua

 Maria Laqua (12 February 1889 – 9 February 2002) was born in Rheydt-Odenkirchen, Rhineland, today in North Rhine-Westphalia, as one of 13 children.
 She worked as a housemaid, got married, and gave birth to two sons in the 1920s, who both died in the Second World War.
 Her husband Charles died in 1958.
 She lived for 35 years in a retirement home in Bad Hönningen, Rhineland-Palatinate.
 She was survived by a great-niece who attended her regularly.
 Laqua was bedridden during her final years and spoke only occasionally.
 She was the oldest person ever in Germany when she died in her sleep aged 112 years, 362 days.
 Her record age was surpassed by Josefine Ollmann in November 2021.

 Hermann Dörnemann

 Hermann Dörnemann (27 May 1893 – 2 March 2005) was, at the time of his death, the oldest living person in Germany and the oldest living man in Europe for about one year.
 After the death of 113-year-old American Fred Harold Hale in November 2004, Dörnemann was believed to have become the world's oldest living man, but Emiliano Mercado del Toro from Puerto Rico was later confirmed to be almost two years older.
 Dörnemann credited his longevity to "drinking a beer a day".
 He died of pneumonia in Düsseldorf, aged 111 years, 279 days.